Tariffville, Connecticut: Geography

-Tariffville is in the northeast corner of the town of Simsbury, on the inside of a sharp bend in the Farmington River.
-The northeast and northwest borders of the CDP follow the river, with the northeast part also forming the town line with East Granby.
-The southeast border of the CDP follows the crest of Talcott Mountain and is the town line with Bloomfield.
-The southern border of the CDP follows a line just south of West Point Terrace from Talcott Mountain back down to the river.
+Tariffville is in the northeastern corner of the town of Simsbury, on the inside of a sharp bend in the Farmington River.
+The northeastern and northwestern borders of the CDP follow the river, with the northeastern part also forming the town line with East Granby.
+The southeastern border of the CDP follows the crest of Talcott Mountain and is the town line with Bloomfield.
+The southern border of the CDP follows a line just south of West Point Terrace, from Talcott Mountain back down to the river.

-Connecticut Route 189 (Hartford Avenue) runs through the east end of Tariffville, leading north 3.5 mi to Granby and south 12 mi to Hartford.
+Connecticut Route 189 (Hartford Avenue) runs through the eastern end of Tariffville, leading north 3.5 mi to Granby and south 12 mi to Hartford.
 Connecticut Route 315 passes through the center of Tariffville as Elm Street and Tariffville Road.

 According to the United States Census Bureau, the CDP has a total area of 1.7 sqkm, of which 1.6 sqkm is land and 0.1 sqkm, or 7.98%, is water.